Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 Genocide in Rwanda

 The conflict was a direct result of social divisions that had been implemented by colonial German and Belgium rulers in prior years.
 Colonial authorities often favored Tutsi citizens over the Hutus when it came to assigning administrative duties to the local population.
 The colonial rulers (Germany) believed that the Tutsis were ethnically superior because it was believed that they were direct descendants of Ethiopia, and promulgated this belief in many of their social, economic, and political policies in Rwanda.
 Belgian forces continued many of these policies after they took control of Rwanda during the First World War.
 Through the implementation of identification cards, Tutsis continued to maintain many of their social privileges within Rwanda, whereas Hutus were largely excluded to political office or administrative functions due to their low social-class ranking.
-As a result of colonial policies, such as these, conflict between the Hutus and Tutsis was inevitable by the end of the Twentieth Century, as years of resentment boiled over into full-fledge hostility.
+As a result of colonial policies such as these, conflict between the Hutus and Tutsis was inevitable by the end of the 20th century, as years of resentment boiled over into full-fledge hostility.

 Photo of Ethnic-Based Divisions in Sudan